ChrisWeaver1/chrisweaver1.github.io/home.md

 Currently working as a full stack developer, using a variety of tech including Dotnet core, Microsoft SQL, MongoDB, NodeJS, Angular and Electron.

 I enjoy playing with all sorts of tech and learning new stuff.
-Feel free to check out the [projects](/projects) and [blog](/blog) sections for details!
+Feel free to check out the [projects](/projects) section.
+[Notebook](/notebook) is full of notes & resources to do with day-to-day development & surrounding subjects.

 ---